We may collect information from you when you:

 - Manage promotions, competitions, customer surveys and questionnaires.

 - Check and verify your identity, and prevent or detect crime.
 In performing checks your information may be disclosed to credit reference agencies, which may be kept on record.
-This is not a credit check and your credit rating will be unaffected.

 We may share your personal information across the Tesco Group so it can provide you with relevant products and services.